-The school has adopted the new Diocesan HRSE policy and has begun implementation full implementation by September 2020.
-The school is trialling the new Ten: Ten resources in line with the policy from Spring Term 2019.
+The school has adopted the new Diocesan RSE policy (updated May 2023) and has begun implementation full implementation by September 2020.
+The school has been using Ten: Ten resources in line with the policy from Spring Term 2019.

 Arrangements for Religious Education